thewaspcat/qa-portfolio/docs/index.md

 # QA Portfolio by Marta Czarnecka

-Welcome to my **Quality Assurance portfolio**, which showcases my knowledge manual software testing as well as my experience in test automation.
+Welcome to my **Quality Assurance portfolio**, which showcases my knowledge about manual software testing as well as my experience in test automation.

 This portfolio demonstrates: